Are you a victim of a dog bite injury in New Jersey?

 a) The most significant factor will be surrounding the doctrine known as comparative fault.
 If you are even slightly responsible for the dog biting you, this could potentially free the dog’s owner from some or any liability.

-For example, if you were not entitled to be on the property at the time the dog attacked you you could well be found responsible for the dog attack which could result in the severe reduction in the compensation you might receive
+For example, if you were not entitled to be on the property at the time the dog attacked you, then you could be found responsible for the dog attack which could result in the severe reduction in the compensation you might receive for your personal injury claim.

 b) Another factor is whether or not the dog’s owners have insurance.
 These companies are notorious for withholding compensation claims.
-But an experienced attorney can help expedite the case.
+However, an experienced NJ Dog Bite Attorney can help expedite the case and maximize your compensation.

-If you have been the victim of a dog attack, please do not hesitate to call The Law Offices of David A. DiBrigida at (800) 322-5529 to discuss further details.
+If you have been the victim of a dog attack, please do not hesitate to contact The Law Offices of David A. DiBrigida at (800) 322-5529 to discuss further details.

 Are You A NJ Dog Bite Accident Victim?